camelboat/GMDP_App_Android/README.md

 # GMDP_App_Android

-Android application written by Python, packaged by python-for-android with buildozer
+Android application written by Python, packaged by python-for-android with buildozer.

-Debug by:
+Build and debug by:

 ```bash
 $ buildozer android debug deploy run logcat